point85/OEE-Designer/README.md

 ## Database
 The Java Persistence 2.2 API (JPA) as implemented by the Hibernate ORM framework together with the Hikari connection pool is used to persist OEE information to the database.
 Hibernate and JPA abstract-away database specific aspects of inserting, updating, reading and deleting records in the tables.
 The API is designed to work with any relational database supported by Hibernate.

+## What's New
+In version 2.6.0, cron job support was added.
+A job has a cron expression as triggered by the Quartz scheduler.
+The job executes a resolver script.